Marinus Willett: Political career and death

 After the conflict's end, Willett returned to New York City and started working as a merchant.
 He subsequently aligned himself politically with the Anti-Federalist Party, including governor of New York George Clinton, to whom Willett served as a political advisor.
 Together, the pair frequently discussed plans to counter the political influence of the Democratic-Republican Party, which was dominated by politicians from the American South.
 In addition to being elected to the New York State Assembly in December 1783, Willett also twice served as the Sheriff of New York County.

 In 1790, George Washington, by now serving as the U.S. President, dispatched Willett as a diplomatic envoy to the Muscogee in order to persuade Alexander McGillivray, a prominent Muscogee leader, to come to New York City and negotiate with the federal government.
 Willett's mission was successful, and a delegation of twenty-seven Muscogee leaders led by McGillivray came to the city and negotiated the 1790 Treaty of New York with Washington and United States Secretary of War Henry Knox.
 The treaty delineated clear borders between American and Muscogee lands.

 Willett continued to advise the federal government on indigenous affairs after the treaty was signed.
 As noted by historian Colin G. Calloway, when tensions rose between encroaching settlers from Georgia and Muscogee tribals on the American frontier, Willett wrote a letter to Washington warning him against authorising a military offensive against the Muscogee without conducting a thorough investigation on the cause for the tensions.
 In the letter, Willett claimed that territorial ambitions from the "leading men of Georgia" were to blame for ongoing U.S. tensions with the Muscogee.

 In April 1792, Willett was appointed by Washington to command American forces in the ongoing Northwest Indian War at the rank of brigadier-general, though he did not accept the appointment.
 In a letter to Washington explaining his decision, Willett argued against the United States government's decision to fight the war, claiming that it "would be the last choice of my mind" and that a policy of pursuing peace on the Ohio Country frontier was far more preferable.
-Willett was subsequently appointed to serve as a emissary to the Northwestern Confederacy, which he also declined.
+Willett was subsequently appointed to serve as an emissary to the Northwestern Confederacy, which he also declined.

 From 1807 to 1808, Willett served as New York City mayor, having previously joined the Democratic-Republican Party.
 In 1811, the death of John Broome left a vacancy in the office of New York Lieutenant Governor.
 Willett participated in a special election as the Tammany Hall candidate, where he was defeated by DeWitt Clinton; this led to Willett retiring from politics.
 On August 22, 1830, Willett died and was buried in Trinity Church, after a lavish funeral service which included 10,000 mourners.
 His corpse was later reburied in the New York City Marble Cemetery.